 - Turn on account alerts: For services like your bank and credit card, most will send you an email or text alert if there is a new login or charge.
 Make sure this is always turned on for any account that allows it.
 Subscription services are a big target for criminals, so it's a good idea to turn notifications on for things like Netflix, Hulu, Steam, and Amazon.
 Many people reuse their login information across sites, and have their financial data saved in these services, making them even more important to protect.

-- Sharing accounts: It's common for families and friends to share accounts for things like Netflix.
+- Review account sharing: It's common for families and friends to share accounts for things like Netflix.
 While they usually have limits for how many devices can share it, often the limits are pretty high and you may not notice a new user.
 Periodically check which devices are using any shared account, and remove ones you don't remember or recognize.
 And again, make sure you have notifications turned on for when a new device is added!

 - Close unused accounts: Do you remember how many accounts you've ever created in your lifetime?
 There's probably quite a few that you don't use any more and have forgotten about.
 Even without using a service, your data is still being stored with them and has the potential to be stolen or misused.
 One way to figure out what you can get rid of is to go through your email - inbox, junk, and trash folders.
 You're likely still getting emails from the services you've signed up for and can use that to help figure out what to cancel.